DoableDanny/create-react-app-from-scratch/README.md

 ## Scripts

-`npm run start`: webpack will bundle all our react components and css into a single bundle.js file.
+`npm run start`: webpack starts up a dev server and will bundle all our react components and css into a single bundle.js file.
 Webpack uses Babel to transpile the es6 and jsx into common JS that can be understood by all browsers.
 Webpack stores the bundle.js file in dist/bundle.js in memory, but doesn't actually print it into dist/bundle.js.
 To output for production, use the below command.
 Webpack's dev server uses hot reloading and the app can be viewed at localhost:3000.

-`npm run build`: Does the same as above but webpack will create a production-ready bundle.js file and create the file in dist/bundle.js.
+`npm run build`: webpack will create a production-ready bundle.js file and create the file in dist/bundle.js.
+If you want to output a development build, use the following command: npx webpack --mode=development.